 Fat City Kitchen: Good beer selection, close to the gym, and incredible food

-Pizza Paradiso: Go to pizza joint with good beer selection
+Pizza Paradiso: Go-to pizza joint with a good beer selection

 Here are a couple of our favorite local food options.

 Emma’s Chicken: Best Peruvian chicken in the DMV

 Vola’s Dockside: Great waterfront sit-down and seafood spot

 The Club: Top-notch sandwiches and burgers, vegetarian and vegan options